Brachytherapy: Dose rate

 Medium-dose rate (MDR) brachytherapy is characterized by a medium rate of dose delivery, ranging between 2 Gy·h−1 to 12 Gy·h−1.

 High-dose rate (HDR) brachytherapy is when the rate of dose delivery exceeds 12 Gy·h−1.
 The most common applications of HDR brachytherapy are in tumours of the cervix, esophagus, lungs, breasts and prostate.
 Most HDR treatments are performed on an outpatient basis, but this is dependent on the treatment site.

 Pulsed-dose rate (PDR) brachytherapy involves short pulses of radiation, typically once an hour, to simulate the overall rate and effectiveness of LDR treatment.
 Typical tumour sites treated by PDR brachytherapy are gynaecological and head and neck cancers.

+The calculation of radiation dose from radioactive seeds is crucial in the planning and administration of brachytherapy treatments.
+Most modern calculation are done using the formalism published by the American Association of Physicists in Medicine.
+For the geometry in figure 1, this formalism uses five parameters.